What is Loss Prevention?

 In most situations, a company designs, implements, and executes its loss prevention strategy.
 Company executives are usually responsible for developing the overall strategy, and management at all levels is responsible for the day-to-day execution.
 Often, companies have dedicated departments, such as risk management or corporate security, focusing on preventing losses.

-Outside consultants specializing in loss prevention are sometimes hired to help develop the strategy and implementation plan and may even provide the service as an outsourced service.
+Outside consultants specializing in asset protection are sometimes hired to help develop the strategy and implementation plan and may even provide the service as an outsourced service.

 In situations where losses occur, the company then conducts its internal investigation.
 This investigation is critical to gather evidence for proof of loss, which may be necessary for insurance claims.
 In more severe situations, law enforcement may be called in to investigate further and possibly to make an arrest.

-The following books provide helpful information on Loss Prevention, preventing corporate theft, embezzlement, employee stealing, and crime prevention.
-The loss prevention books help you:
+The following books provide additional information on preventing corporate theft, embezzlement, employee stealing, and crime prevention.
+The books will help you:

 - Understand how people steal from businesses

 - Learn how to implement procedures and protocols to prevent or minimize losses.

 - Learn the appropriate theories, techniques, and equipment to solve theft, embezzlement, and shoplifting crimes.

 - Build a professional library of reference books that will help guide you through the intricacies of investigations.